d0tTino/Culture/README.md

 - **Knowledge Board**: Shared repository for important ideas and proposals
 - **Intent-Based Actions**: Framework for different types of agent interactions
 - **Sentiment Analysis**: Ability to analyze emotional tone of messages and adjust agent mood accordingly
+- **Project Affiliation**: System for agents to create, join, and leave collaborative projects
 - **Simulation Engine**: Customizable simulation environment with round-robin agent activation
 - **Scenario Framework**: Support for focused, goal-oriented simulation scenarios
+- **Discord Integration**: Enhanced message formatting for Discord with embeds for different event types

 ## Requirements